Need more information?

 Our public training courses are valuable opportunities for professional development and networking.
 They are also the perfect way to convert competency-based experience into formal qualifications for either career advancement or a complete career change.

-Employment Opportunities from Perth TAE40110
+Employment Opportunities from Perth TAE40116

-The Certificate IV in Training and Assessment (Perth TAE40110) opens pathways by validating to employers that holders of this qualification have practically demonstrated the skills and knowledge to design training programs as well as train and assess within a competency-based environment.
+The Certificate IV in Training and Assessment (Perth TAE40116) opens pathways by validating to employers that holders of this qualification have practically demonstrated the skills and knowledge to design training programs as well as train and assess within a competency-based environment.
 Furthermore a qualification from The Australian Institute of Accredited Training advocates that the learner has demonstrated the ability to apply these skills in a work context, reassuring employers of job-readiness.

-Entry Requirements for Perth TAE40110
+Entry Requirements for Perth TAE40116

-There are no formal requirements to gain entry into this qualification, however our workshops are aimed at participants who have a degree of experience in a training and/or assessment capacity, be able to navigate through the basic functions of a computer including the use of programs such as Word, Excel and pdf.
+Our workshops are aimed at participants who have a degree of experience in a training and/or assessment capacity, be able to navigate through the basic functions of a computer including the use of programs such as Word, Excel and pdf.
 If you would like to discuss your acceptance into our workshops based upon your existing experience please contact our friendly team.

 To support your studies you will be provided with qualified trainers, all learning materials, flexible delivery options, telephone and email support.
 This program requires a significant amount of reading and writing.
 You will need: